glynnk/infra-modules/README.md

 There are 2 modules that cover infrastructures with different uses.
 The first is call **root.**
 It is used to create some basic things like a container registry for your images and to set up a domain that will be used to create records for any subsequent **environments** you wish to create.
-We also need to ensure that terraform is storing and retrivinf state from a remote location, in this case, an S3 space that you've already created on digitalocean.
+We also need to ensure that terraform is storing and retrieving state from a remote location, in this case, an S3 space that you've already created on digitalocean.

 The second module is the **environment**.
-It provisions a VPV with a kubernetes cluster and some basic cluster installations that make everything work with routing, DNS records, load balancing etc. It also installs a metrics suite for monitoring things deployed on kubernetes and a frontend to create visualisations/dashboards with the data.
+It provisions a VPC with a kubernetes cluster and some basic cluster installations that make everything work with routing, DNS records, load balancing. tls, etc. It also installs a metrics suite for monitoring things deployed on kubernetes and a frontend to create visualisations/dashboards with the data.
 After provisioning, you can find the UIs for these at:
   - `http://prometheus.<environment.name>.<environment.domain>`
   - `ttp://grafana.<environment.name>.<environment.domain>`

-The reason why **environment** is a separate module is so that you can create and destroy environments according as you need them, while holding onto some basic infrastructure like the container registry and your domain between these create and destroy processes - saving you lots of money while not loosing the ability to recreate everything from CI.
+The reason why **environment** is a separate module is so that you can create and destroy environments as you need them, while holding onto some basic infrastructure like the container registry and your domain between these create and destroy processes - saving you lots of money while not loosing the ability to recreate everything from CI.

-Each of the following subsection details a file to create in your repo.
+Each of the following subsections details a file to create in your repo.

 TL;DR -> [see here for an example repo setup](https://github.com/glynnk/infra)